cisocrgroup/ocrd_cis/README.md

-Download and move tesseract models from: https://github.com/tesseract-ocr/tesseract/wiki/Data-Files or use your own models place them into: /usr/share/tesseract-ocr/4.00/tessdata
+Download and move tesseract models from: https://github.com/tesseract-ocr/tesseract/wiki/Data-Files or use your own models and place them into: /usr/share/tesseract-ocr/4.00/tessdata

-Tesserocr v2.4.0 seems broken for tesseract 4.0.0-beta.
-Install Version v2.3.1 instead: `pip install tesseract==2.3.1`.

 ## Workflow configuration